 - Chest strap isn’t the most compatible for bigger chests or busts

-- Complexity of pockets confused some of our testers
+- Complexity of the pockets confused some of our testers

 Most Dry Cargo Space: Carhartt Cooler Backpack

-If you need to primarily carry apparel or gear plus a bit of cooler space, check out the Carhartt Cooler Backpack ($65).
+If you need to primarily carry apparel or gear plus a bit of cooler space, check out the two-in-one Carhartt Cooler Backpack ($90).
 We used this simple day pack on a two-person day hike in Crested Butte, Colorado, bringing along a load of seltzer water and Red Bull.

-The shoulder straps aren’t super robust but for toting a moderate load for a few hours, the pack provides fair support.
-The 1,200-denier heavy-duty polyester material is tough and treated with a durable water-repellant coating to protect against a drizzle.
+The shoulder straps aren’t super robust, but for toting a moderate load for a few hours, the pack provides fair support.
+The 1,200-denier heavy-duty polyester material is tough and treated with a DWR coating to protect against a drizzle.
 A stout handle at the top of the bag is comfortable to grab.

 We like that you can organize your stuff in several spots.
 Inside the dry compartment, there are two mesh pockets with elastic closures.
 There’s also a large exterior front pocket with a zipper closure, which has two interior mesh pockets.